-The limit in the definition of $H(M; V)$ exists, and $h_{\lambda}$ is the algebraic entropy (relative to the length function $\lambda$): see \cites{CCK,DFG}. \footnote{Let $B^{k}_{n}$ be the set of monic monomials in $S_{n}$.
-Then $\binom {n+k}k$ is the cardinality of $B^{k}_{n}$.
-Moreover, the family $(B^{k}_{n})_{n \in \N}$, is a F\o lner sequence inside the monoid of all monic monomials in $S$, and therefore we can apply the machinery of \cite{CCK}.}
+The limit in the definition of $H_{\lambda}(M; V)$ exists, and $h_{\lambda}$ is the algebraic entropy (relative to the length function $\lambda$).
+We prove the stronger result that $\lambda(S_{n}V)$ is eventually equal to a polynomial as Theorem~\ref{thm:Hilbert-orbit}, and therefore the limit in \eqref{eq:H} exists.
+However, the existence of the limit was already well-known: \eg, \cites{CCK,DFG} give a more general version. \cite{DFG} consider the action of a cancellative amenable monoid: in our case, we can identify $S$ with the group ring $R[\N^{k}]$, and therefore an $S$-module is the same as an $R$-module $M $ together with an action $*$ of $\N^{k}$ on $M$ by endomorphisms, and $\N^{k}$ is a cancellative amenable monoid.
+Let $B_{n}$ be the set of tuples $\bar m \in \N^{k}$ such that $m_{1} + \dotsb + m_{k} \leq n$.
+Then $\binom {n+k}k$ is the cardinality of $B_{n}$.
+Moreover, the family $(B_{n})_{n \in \N}$, is a F\o lner sequence for $\N^{k}$ and therefore, as in \cite{DFG}, we can apply the machinery in \cite{CCK} to obtain that the following limit exists (and is independent from the choice of the F\o lner sequence):

+See also~\cite{Virili:19} for an proof in the case when the acting monoid is a finitely generated group.